HOME

 St. Kieran's Tree

-KILMAINE, CLAUREEN to Áth and tSlua/Áth na nIarlann
+KILMAINE, CLAREEN to Áth and tSlua/Áth na nIarlann

-The second day the army left Clonard and continued the march westwards towards Beagmhá and Kilmaine (Coill Mhéain) and over the southwest of Meath/Mí until they reached Áth and tSlua/Áth na nIarlann.
+The second day the army continued the march westwards towards Beagmhá and Kilmaine (Coill Mhéain) and over the southwest of Meath/Mí until they reached Áth and tSlua/Áth na nIarlann.
 Here they set up camp for the night.

 Cormac's Druid, Crotha, left the camp and went to meet Fear Fátha, the Chief Druid of the territory of Áth an tSlua.
 Crotha went westwards and crossed the ford.
 At the ford he met Fear Fátha.